AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/new-baseline-migration-faq.md

 No, invalid references are skipped during migration to maintain baseline consistency and ensure the reliability of the migrated baseline.

+## Does baseline migration change the baseline?

+Baseline migration retains all valid baseline content and references exactly as they are.
+Invalid references, however, are not included in the migrated baseline.
+Apart from the removal of invalid references, migration does not introduce any changes to references or dependency resolution behavior.

+Any further changes to references or dependency resolution can occur only after the migrated baseline is modified, rebuilt, or newly created using the new baseline model.

+Until one of these actions is performed, the migrated baseline continues to reflect the original baseline definition.

 ## Are reltable references included in the new baseline model?

 No, references originating from **reltable** elements are excluded from baseline resolution, consistent with the behavior of the legacy baseline model.